Large-headed whiting: Taxonomy and naming

-The large-headed whiting is one of 29 species in the genus Sillago, which is one of three divisions of the smelt whiting family Sillaginidae.
-The smelt-whitings are Perciformes in the suborder Percoidei.
+The large-headed whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The only specimen of the species ever recorded was taken from Paoping Harbour in Hainan, China in 1933.
 Lin recorded the new species, designating the only sample to be the holotype of the species.
 In preparation of a 1985 review of the sillaginids, Roland McKay was unable to locate the holotype and has presumed it to be lost.
 McKay noted that based on its description, all features except an unusually large head where characteristic of the common species Sillago sihama, suggesting the S. megacephalus is actually a junior synonym of S. sihama.
 The common name of 'large-headed whiting' is a straight translation from its binomial name, signifying the diagnostic head length.